syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

    {:.prettyprint }

 2. The endpointBehaviors contain all the behaviors for an endpoint.
 You can link each endpoint to the respective behavior only using this name property.
-In the following code sample "Sample.wcf.OlapGaugeServiceAspNetAjaxBehavior" would point the
+In the following code example "Sample.wcf.OlapGaugeServiceAspNetAjaxBehavior" would point the
-   OlapGaugeService class under the namespace Sample.wcf in OlapGaugeService.svc.cs file which is the appropriate behavior for the endpoint.
+   OlapGaugeService class under the namespace Sample.wcf in OlapGaugeService.svc.cs file, which is the appropriate behavior for the endpoint.